 Teen Art Council

-Teen Art Council creates a space for young people to share their voices, opinions and suggestions with TAM.
-Eleven dedicated students from high schools across the Tacoma metro area meet twice a month to immerse themselves in exhibitions, plan programs for teens, cultivate Tacoma’s creative community, and exercise TAM’s mission of connecting people through art.
+Teen Art Council creates a space for young people to share their voices, opinions and suggestions with Tacoma Art Museum.
+Dedicated students from high schools across the Tacoma metro area meet twice a month to immerse themselves in exhibitions, plan programs for teens, cultivate Tacoma’s creative community, and exercise TAM’s mission of connecting people through art.
 And they do all of this in between school, studying for the SAT, and practicing the tuba!

 Building on successful youth programs such as Art After School and Youth Connect, the Teen Art Council was developed in response to demonstrated community needs.
 Partnering with Graduate Tacoma, TAM is dedicated to increasing Tacoma’s high school and college graduation rates.
 Teen Art Council provides high school students with mentorship and leadership opportunities, and exposes youth to careers in the arts.
 Programs like Teen Art Council help to build a pipeline for young people from traditionally underrepresented backgrounds to enter the museum field.